Learn Korean With K-Dramas: How to Watch K-Dramas to Learn Korean

 The pause and predict method

 Pause right before a character responds in a conversation.
 Try to predict what they'll say in Korean.
 You'll be wrong most of the time at first, but that's the point.
-When you hear the actual response, your brain pays extra attention because it's comparing your guess to reality.
+When you hear the response, your brain pays extra attention because it's comparing your guess to reality.

 Vocabulary extraction